CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 compute(list_of_delayed_functions)
 ```

-## Dask with Jupyter
+## Dask with Jupyter and Dask Dashboard

-For better understanding of Dask computing exists [Dask JupyterLab Extension](https://github.com/dask/dask-labextension).
-In Puhti it is currently available only in [geoconda](../../apps/geoconda.md) module, if you need it together with other Python modules, ask from Servicedesk.
+For better understanding of Dask computing the computing can be followed from [Dask Dashboard](https://docs.dask.org/en/stable/diagnostics-distributed.html).
+Both `LocalCluster` and `SLURMCluster` type clusters work.

-To use Dask JupyterLab Extension:
+To use Dask Dashboard:

 * [Start JupyterLab session](../../computing/webinterface/jupyter.md) in Puhti web interface.
-Select `geoconda` as module.
-Reserve computing resources for your Local cluster, notice the [interactive job](../../computing/running/interactive-usage.md) limits.
+    * If using `LocalCluster`, reserve computing resources for it, notice the [interactive job](../../computing/running/interactive-usage.md) limits.
 Bigger requests are sent to usual queueing system.
 Max.
 40 cores.
-* Open Dask panel from the Left menu
+    * If using `SLURMCluster`, at this phase only master node resources are reserved, 1 core should be enough.
-* Create new cluster from Dask panel, by default all job's cores are used.
+* Create new cluster from Python code.
-* It should be possible to use .yml files for more specific set-ups, see `Configuration of Dask cluster management` in [Dask JupyterLab Extension documentation](https://github.com/dask/dask-labextension).

-Dask JupyterLab Extension has some limitations in Puhti:

-* Only `LocalCluster` type clusters work in Jupyter, not for example `SLURMCluster`.
-* Clusters created in Python code can not be connected to JupyterLab Dask panel as usual, see the above work-around.
-The second option is to open Dask Dashboard in a separate browser tab.
+* Open Dask Dashboard in a separate browser tab.
 The URL is something like this: `https://puhti.csc.fi/rnode/r07c51.bullx/8787/status`.
 Replace the node name (`r07c51.bullx`), with the node used in your job, visible in URL of your Jupyter page, and the port number (`8787`), given in the printout after cluster is created on Dashboard row.

+[geoconda](../../apps/geoconda.md) module includes also [Dask JupyterLab Extension](https://github.com/dask/dask-labextension), but that does not seem to work with Puhti web interface.

 ## References